idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 | 17678 - 20000 | 0                            |

 !alert warning title=Typo in [!cite](longhurst1992verification)
-The times listed in [!cite](longhurst1992verification) for TMAP8 for the starts and ends the beam are not accurate. instead, TMAP8 uses the times directly from [!cite](anderl1985tritium) to better correspond to experimental conditions.
+The times listed in [!cite](longhurst1992verification) for TMAP8 for the start and end times of the beam are not accurate. instead, TMAP8 uses the times directly from [!cite](anderl1985tritium) to better correspond to experimental conditions.

 !table id=val-2a_set_up_values_TMAP4 caption=Values of material properties.
-Note that $K_d$ are currently not used in teh input file since the upstream and downstream pressure do not noticeably influence the results.
+Note that $K_d$ are currently not used in the input file since the upstream and downstream pressure do not noticeably influence the results.
 | Parameter | Description                          | Value                                                       | Units                 | Reference                 |
 | --------- | ------------------------------------ | ----------------------------------------------------------- | --------------------- | --------------------- |
 | $K_{d,l}$ | upstream dissociation coefficient    | 8.959 $\times 10^{18} (1-0.9999 \exp(-6 \times 10^{-5} t))$ | at/m$^2$/s/Pa$^{0.5}$ | [!cite](longhurst1992verification) |